 - On FB: news feed, groups, right column, instant articles, in-stream videos.
 Of these, the newsfeed and the right column are the most useful places to display your ads.
 The rest offer less visibility and fewer opportunities for conversions.

-- On Instagram: this website is owned by FB, which is why FB offers advertising there.
+- On Instagram: this website is owned by FB, which is why FB offers to advertise there.
 Ads can be placed there in newsfeeds or in Instagram Stories.

 - Audience Network: this is FB’s network of obscure websites that you can advertise on.
 The good thing is that you can choose which websites in the network you’d like to advertise on (this wasn’t always the case).
 To make it even easier to advertise on this network, you can input the list of websites that you advertise on with Google Ads and see if any of them are partnered with the Audience Network.